How To Choose A Name For Your iOS App Or Game: 9 Tips

 There are lots of different ways to choose a name, but the best names have some common features:

-As of September 2014 there were 1.3 million apps in the App Store.
+As of August 2020 there were 3.4 million apps in the App Store and almost one million games.
 That’s a big crowd to try and stand out from.
 If your app is one of ten with the same generic name, or you try to piggyback on the success of a well-known app name, then you’re going to struggle to stand out.
 If you don’t have a unique name, then all of your marketing and promotion efforts could be driving customers to competing apps.

 Ideally people will get a sense of what your app is about from the name.
 We’ll get to the importance of keywords when potential customers are searching in a moment, but, in simple terms, people are more likely to find your app and click through to your app presentation page if they have an idea what your app is all about from the name alone.
 That same logic applies to your wider promotion outside the App Store.